Logo

 6.

-Steve Cummings joined new British-based Team Sky for the 2010 season.
+Steve Cummings was one of four former Barloworld riders to join new British-based Team Sky for the 2010 season, signing a two-year contract.

 7.

-Steve Cummings won stage three in a mountain-top finish ahead of Alberto Contador, taking the overall lead of the race which he held until the final time-trial; he finished the tour in seventh place.
+Steve Cummings won stage three in a mountain-top finish ahead of Alberto Contador, taking the overall lead of the race which he held until the final individual time trial; he finished the race in seventh place.

 8.

-Steve Cummings was part of the Great Britain team that helped Mark Cavendish win the men's road race at the 2011 UCI Road World Championships.
+Steve Cummings was part of the Great Britain team that helped Mark Cavendish win the road race at the UCI Road World Championships in Denmark, and then finished fourth overall in the first Tour of Beijing.

 9.